Skip to Content

 Of course, if Trump does succeed in suspending the implementation of America's two largest infrastructure bills, he might also pause some of the massive and destructive highway projects those bills have funded, albeit alongside the comparatively small pots of money for safety that accompany them.
 Jeff Davis of the Eno Center for Transportation particularly called out a multi-billion-dollar bridge program authorized under the Bipartisan Infrastructure Law, which he says could face "immediate shutdown" if the order is interpreted broadly.

-If Trump does that, though, Duffy will face a difficult choice: defy his boss in order to comply with the law and keep his promise to Congress, or explaining to the American people why Trump, who once pitched himself as "the builder president," is halting billions of dollars in infrastructure projects.
+Regardless, it seems Duffy might face a difficult choice: defy his boss in order to comply with the law and keep his promise to Congress, or explain to the American people why Trump, who once pitched himself as "the builder president," is halting billions of dollars in infrastructure projects.

 Or, to echo Sen. Amy Klobuchar (D-Minn.) on Wednesday, "I'm concerned about the recent executive order ... to stop the rollout of some of the funding, delaying and adding costs, in my mind, to these projects.
 I hope that he will be an advocate for getting these projects done and moving forward."